Public-Health-Scotland/technical-docs/Posit Infrastructure/Overnight Sessions.md

 ## Background

-An automated process has been put in place to close sessions in Posit Workbench at 8pm every evening.
+An automated process has been put in place to close sessions in Posit Workbench every evening.
+During **Daylight Saving Time**, sessions will close at **8pm**.

 This automated process can be overridden by including the word "NIGHT" at the start of the name of the relevant Posit Workbench session, **when the session is started**.